Granicus/infoblox/README.md

 ## Ruby client usage
-Create a new client:
+Before you do anything, create a new client.
+This adds a connection to the base Resource class.

     client = Infoblox::Client.new(:username => "foo",
                                   :password => "bar",
                                   :host => "https://foo-bar-dns.example.com")

+The client class has a few helper methods to make certain operations easier.
 Creating a host record:

     client.create_host("build-machine.internal", "10.10.3.3")

-Delete the host:

     client.delete_host("build-machine.internal")

-Find hosts (fuzzy matches on host name):

     client.find_host_by_name("build-")

 One can also use the resource classes directly to run arbitrary query logic: